There’s no stopping Samsung with its latest smartphone to date, the Galaxy Z Fold2.

 Already in its third-generation, the Galaxy Z Fold2 is everything you want in a foldable smartphone that doubles as a tablet.
 It has an insanely large screen; it’s perfect for movies and binge-watching; gaming is a totally new experience, and it’s also a great multitasking machine.
-Sure, the Galaxy Z Fold2 is an amazing smartphone/tablet, but what are the cons?
+Sure, the Galaxy Z Fold2 is an amazing smartphone/tablet, but at what price?

-When it comes to the Galaxy Z Fold2, its design isn’t talked about often enough.
+When it comes to the Galaxy Z Fold2, its design isn’t what’s talked about often enough.
 For all the good it did on the first iteration, there was a lot for Samsung to improve on with the second-generation.
-Improve, it did… well, somewhat.
-In the first edition, the Fold felt somewhat rigid after excessive folding and unfolding over the span of a couple of weeks.
+And improve, it did… well, somewhat.
+In the first edition, the fold felt somewhat rigid after excessive folding and unfolding over the span of a couple of weeks.
 But for the Galaxy Z Fold2, that didn’t seem to be the case.

 If you’re still new to this, the Samsung Galaxy Z Fold2 has two screens to work with — the 6.23-inch cover screen and the 7.6-inch foldable dynamic AMOLED 2X touchscreen.
 Right off the bat, you know it it may take you a while to figure out the Galaxy Z Fold2, especially if you’re not into multitasking.
 Thankfully it all works out because you can always opt for the smaller screen over the much larger inner screen.